asimpletune/craigslist-roommate-ad/ad.md

 ## FAQ
 Do you allow couples:
-- Generally, yes, but this room is too small for a couple, and there are currently no couples living here.
+- Yes!

 Can I bring my pet:
-- No, unfortunately.
+- Maybe, but probably not.
+Let's see your pet first but set your expectations!

 Parking/Commuting options:
-- We don't have anymore parking passes, however we there is a lot of free parking at your own risk.
-The risk is a $50 ticket approximately every 6mo.
+- We have tons of paid parking!
+There's a monthly pass for ~$30/mo, or you can risk it and get a ticket maybe once a year?
 - There is also a neighborhood shuttle that goes directly downtown in about 20 min.
 This is good if you work downtown.
 - Generally speaking, this is NOT the middle of downtown San Francisco.
 In fact, it is never downtown San Francisco.
 So, if being super close to everything is important to you then you will not like living here.
 To be perfectly honest, this is the kind of place for people who having a happy home is the most important thing to them.
-Or people with cars and are fine not having a pass, or being next in line for one :)
+Also, this place is good for people who value having a car and go on lots of weekend trips to Tahoe or something like that.
+Presidio rules!!!